muchq/MoonBase/README.md

 ### IntelliJ
 Tested with [Bazel for IntelliJ](https://plugins.jetbrains.com/plugin/8609-bazel-for-intellij)

-Java and Go targets Just Work™.
+Java, Scala and Go targets Just Work™.

 Add new targets to [project view](/.ijwb/.bazelproject) if they aren't detected automatically.